Afaz-Dev/Afaz-Dev/README.md

 Why hello there fellow internet user!
 My name's Afaz

-I'm a roblox and godot developer who is currently making a game
+I'm a roblox and godot developer who is developing making a game

 I'm also the head developer of [Regain Control] and Stickman Ninja, the main builder of Grim Reaper Simulator and the owner of 『AFAZ's Studio』!